These are the best Black Friday 2018 deals, period

 The hottest game console on the planet, the Nintendo Switch is normally $299 by itself.
 This bundle includes the system's best party game, a $70 value.

-Note that this deal is available now at Best Buy and elsewhere.
+Note that this deal is available in-store only at Best Buy and elsewhere.

 Xbox One S 1TB Battlefield V Bundle: $229 (save $70)Microsoft